jpgmv1998/reproducible_paper_template/randomReferences.md

 #### Package Reproducibility

-:star: [renv](https://rstudio.github.io/renv/articles/renv.html) - Underlying the philosophy of renv is that any of your existing workflows should just work as they did before – renv helps manage library paths (and other project-specific state) to help isolate your project’s R dependencies, and the existing tools you’ve used for managing R packages (e.g. install.packages(), remove.packages()) should work as they did before
+:star: [renv](https://rstudio.github.io/renv/articles/renv.html) - Underlying the philosophy of renv is that any of your existing workflows should just work as they did before – renv helps manage library paths (and other project-specific states) to help isolate your project’s R dependencies, and the existing tools you’ve used for managing R packages (e.g. install.packages(), remove.packages()) should work as they did before

 [checkpoint](https://cran.r-project.org/web/packages/checkpoint/vignettes/checkpoint.html#using-checkpoint) - The goal of the checkpoint package is to solve the problem of package reproducibility in R. Since packages get updated on CRAN all the time, it can be difficult to recreate an environment where all your packages are consistent with some earlier state.
 To solve this issue, checkpoint allows you to install packages locally as they existed on a specific date from the corresponding snapshot (stored on the checkpoint server) and it configures your R session to use only these packages.
 Together, the checkpoint package and the checkpoint server act as a CRAN time machine so that anyone using checkpoint() can ensure the reproducibility of their scripts or projects at any time.